 The new international airport at Mohali will offer domestic and international flights.
-Domestic flights at the existing terminal will get shifted to the new terminal.
+Domestic flights at the old terminal in Chandigarh have been shifted to the new terminal.
 Location: Jheourheri village, Punjab.
 Area: approximately 305 acres.

 August 2015: PM Modi to inaugurate the airport on September 11.
 Mohali admin starts cleanliness drive near airport.